Noom or MyFitnessPal: paid coaching vs free tracking?

 Does Noom really work?

 Yes, Noom has clinical studies showing an average weight loss of 5% of body weight over 16 weeks.
-But the drop-out rate is high and the monthly cost is a deterrent.
+But the drop-out rate is high and the monthly cost is something to think about.
 FoodCraft offers a more sustainable daily approach.

-That depends on you.
-If you are self-disciplined and independent, MFP provides the necessary data.
+It depends on you.
+If you are independent and disciplined, MFP provides the necessary data.
 If you need support, FoodCraft (AI coach) or Noom (human coaching) will be more suitable.

-Many Noom users use MFP alongside it for more detailed macro tracking.
+Many Noom users use MFP in parallel for more detailed macro tracking.
 FoodCraft could replace both: macro tracking + recipe adaptation + AI planning.

 What is the best long-term investment?